-1. Introduction
+1. INTRODUCTION

-The quantum two-level system is a model to describe a number of physical objects such as atoms, quantum dots, molecular magnets, etc. The system can be excited from the ground state to the upper state by changing in time its parameters (due to external fields).
-If the parameters vary adiabatically slowly, the excitation mechanism is called Landau-Zener (LZ) transition [1,2]; if the amplitude of the field is small and its frequency is comparable to the level distance, Rabi oscillations occur [3,4].
-Thus the occupation of the levels in a two-state system can be controlled by several parameters, e.g., by amplitude and frequency of an external field [5].
+The quantum two-level system is a model used to describe a number of physical objects such as atoms, quantum dots, molecular magnets, etc. The system can be excited from the ground state to the upper state by changing its parameters in time (by means of external fields).
+If the parameters vary adiabatically slowly, the excitation mechanism is called Landau-Zener (LZ) transition;^{1,2} if the amplitude of the field is small and its frequency is comparable to the level distance, Rabi oscillations occur.^{3,4} Thus the occupation of the levels in a two-state system can be controlled by several parameters, e.g., the amplitude and frequency of an external field.5

-Recently, the two-level model was used to describe Josephson-junction systems [6], i.e., both charge qubits [7] and flux qubits [8].
-The subject of the present work is the investigation of the dynamic behavior of superconducting qubits with periodically swept parameters, which is important from the point of view of state control and readout.
-We will relate our results to some other articles concerning the resonant excitation of a two-level system [9-13] which has been shown to be relevant for superconducting qubits, too [14-17].
-Particularly, we will describe the dynamic behavior of the interferometer-type charge qubit [18-21].
+Recently, the two-level model was used to describe Josephson-junction systems,6 i.e., both charge qubits7 and flux qubits.8 The subject of the present work is the investigation of the dynamic behavior of superconducting qubits with periodically swept parameters, which is important from the point of view of state control and readout.
+We will relate our results to some other articles concerning the resonant excitation of a two-level system^{9-13} which has been shown to be relevant for superconducting qubits, too.^{14-17} In particular, we will describe the dynamic behavior of the interferometer-type charge qubit.^{18-21}

-To study theoretically the dynamic behavior of a Josephson qubit, we make use of the master equation for the density matrix rather than the Schrödinger equation because this allows one to take into account both relaxation and nonzero-temperature effects.
+To study theoretically the dynamic behavior of a Josephson qubit, we make use of the master equation for the density matrix rather than the Schrödinger equation because this allows one to take into account both relaxation and nonzerotemperature effects.
 (However, in this paper we will assume the zero-temperature limit, because we are interested in the influence of relaxation processes only on the qubit dynamics.)

-The paper is organized as following.
+The paper is organized as follows.
 In Sec.
 2 the basic equations are presented.
 In Sec.
 3 we study multiphoton processes and LZ transitions in a two-level system with time-dependent parameters.
 We apply the respective results to the phase-biased charge qubit in Sec.
 4.